Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Preliminaries

 Classic results~\cite{GabowBT84, Chazelle88} show that for any set $S$ of size $n$ and $d=2$, we can construct such a data structure $\OR$ in time and space $\Oh(n\log n)$, supporting minimization (or maximization) queries in time $\Oh(\log n)$.

-At one point in the paper we will also use an orthogonal range searching data structure that allows (1) to \emph{report} all values of pairs in $S$ whose keys lie in a given orthogonal range, and (2) to \emph{remove} a key-value pair from $S$.
+In Section~\ref{sec:singlestepreach}, we will also use an orthogonal range searching data structure that allows (1) to \emph{report} all values of pairs in $S$ whose keys lie in a given orthogonal range, and (2) to \emph{remove} a key-value pair from $S$.
 Formally, we say that \emph{$\OR$ stores $v_s$ under the key $k_s$ for $s \in S$ for decremental range reporting queries}, if $\OR$ supports, for any $\ell_1, u_1, \ell_2, u_2, \dots, \ell_d, u_d \in \mathbb{Z} \cup \{-\infty,\infty\}$, queries of the form

 as well as deletions from the set $S$.